Financial-Times/origami/components/o-header-services/README.md

 Drop down menus also get pulled into the drawer on smaller viewports.

-For an example and markup, see the [primary navigation with drop downs in the Origami Registry](https://registry.origami.ft.com/components/o-header-services#demo-header-with-primary-navigation-and-drop-down-menus).
+For an example and markup, see the [demo on Storybook](https://o2-core.origami.ft.com/?path=/story/maintained-o-header-services--header-with-primary-and-secondary-navigation).

 If copying markup from the above example, update the following attributes of dropdown navigation items: